RobertoCandela/cmsmall/README.md

 ![Screenshot](./usage_screenshots/page_render.png)

 ## Users Credentials
-The password are the same for every user.
+The passwords are the same for each user.
 Not the best security practice, but useful for debug purpose!

 - admin, admin
 - rcandela, Aa12345! (draft,published page)